SoFi Invest and Acorns are two popular investing platforms for new-age investors.

 A fee of 1.25% will be added to each crypto trade, and all crypto trades have a minimum order size of $10 per purchase and a max of $50,000.
 In addition, cryptocurrency cannot be transferred to an external wallet.

-This is a measure in place to protect the integrity of SoFi’s user data.
+This is a measure in place to protect the integrity of SoFi’s user data and to keep beginner crypto investors safe.

 Acorns is the ultimate tool for people who know they should be saving consistently but lack the time or willpower to make it happen.
 As a FinTech company, Acorns helps you invest your loose change wisely.